Molly Christian Tyler

 Newsletters often contain valuable resources that can help you improve your craft, find publication opportunities, and even pin down your next read.
 Being selective and choosing ones that are relevant to you and your goals can make a full inbox exciting instead of dreadful.

-For this post, I’ve put together a list of seven writing newsletters you can subscribe to for valuable resources and information.
-Let’s get to it!
+For this post, I’ve put together a list of some of the writing newsletters I subscribe to for valuable resources and information.

 Poets & Writers is an excellent writing resource site.
 It includes databases of literary magazines, small presses, agents, MFA programs, and more: